-The Manuherikia River (catchment area: 3033 km2) is located in Central Otago with its headwaters in the Hawkdun and Saint Bathans Ranges and Dunstan Mountains before flowing in a south-west direction, joining the Clutha River at the township of Alexandra.
-The climate of the Manuherikia catchment is considered to be the most continental type in the country and is characterised by cold winters and warm dry summers.
+The Manuherikia River (catchment area: 3,033 km2) is located in Central Otago.
+Its headwaters are in the Hawkdun and Saint Bathans Ranges and the Dunstan Mountains; it flows in a south-west direction, joining the Clutha River at the township of Alexandra.
+The climate of the Manuherikia catchment is considered to be the most continental in the country and is characterised by cold winters and warm dry summers.

-There are 213 existing surface water takes in the Manuherikia catchment with a total allocation of approximately 32 m^3 /s, although the actual usage will be considerably lower than this, especially during times of low flows.
-Low rainfall combined with high water demand means that surface water in the catchment is heavily allocated.
+There are 213 existing surface water takes in the Manuherikia catchment, with a total allocation of approximately 32 m3/s, although the actual usage is considerably lower than this, especially during times of low flows.
+Surface water in the catchment is heavily allocated due to a combination of low rainfall and high water demand.

-The objective of this report was to present information on the Manuherikia catchment that is relevant to inform the setting of minimum flows in the mainstem of the Manuherikia River and Dunstan Creek including:
+The objective of this report was to present relevant information on the Manuherikia catchment to inform the setting of minimum flows in the main stem of the Manuherikia River and Dunstan Creek.
+This information includes the following:

-- the hydrology and existing water allocation in Manuherikia River - the aquatic values of Manuherikia River - presentation, analysis and interpretation of the results of instream habitat modelling undertaken for three sites (upper and lower Manuherikia River and Dunstan Creek) - flows to maintain aquatic ecological values in Manuherikia River and Dunstan Creek.
+- hydrology and existing water allocation in Manuherikia River - aquatic values of Manuherikia River - presentation, analysis and interpretation of the results of instream habitat modelling undertaken for three sites (upper and lower Manuherikia River and Dunstan Creek) - flows to maintain aquatic ecological values in Manuherikia River and Dunstan Creek.

-Recorded flows in Dunstan Creek at Gorge and in the upper Manuherikia River at downstream of Forks were used as the key reference flow sites for estimating the naturalised low-flow statistics for other locations within the upper catchment, which are summarised in the following table:
+Recorded flows in Dunstan Creek at Gorge and in the upper Manuherikia River downstream of Fork were the key reference flow sites.
+They were used to estimate the naturalised low-flow statistics for other locations within the upper catchment, which are summarised in the following table:

-Location Flow data type 7-d MALF 1 (m3/s) Upper Manuherikia River at downstream of Forks Naturalised (gaps filled) 1.009 Manuherikia River at Falls Dam (downstream) Naturalised 1.532 Existing 1.737 Manuherikia River at Blackstone Bridge Naturalised 1.779 Estimated "existing" 1.513-1.947 Manuherikia at Ophir Modelled natural 3.200 (±600) Existing 2.197 Manuherikia at Campground Modelled natural 3.900 (±800) Existing 0.915 Dunstan Creek at Gorge Natural (gaps filled) 0.692 Dunstan Creek at Loop Road Bridge Naturalised 0.779 Dunstan Creek at Beattie Road Naturalised 0.934 Existing 0.35
+Location Flow data type 7-d MALF 1 (m3/s) Upper Manuherikia River downstream of Fork Naturalised (gaps filled) 1.009 Manuherikia River at Falls Dam (downstream) Naturalised 1.532 Existing 1.737 Manuherikia River at Blackstone Bridge Naturalised 1.779 Estimated "existing" 1.513-1.947 Manuherikia at Ophir Modelled natural 3.200 (±600) Existing 2.197 Manuherikia at Campground Modelled natural 3.900 (±800) Existing 0.915 Dunstan Creek at Gorge Natural (gaps filled) 0.692 Dunstan Creek at Loop Road Bridge Naturalised 0.779 Dunstan Creek at Beattie Road Naturalised 0.934 Existing 0.35